-Keep It Clean
+2. Keep It Clean

-All that sweat, snot and snack wrappers only go as far as you do.
+All that sweat, snot, and snack wrappers only go as far as you do.
 Make sure you wipe up, throw away, and launder your setup on a regular basis.
 At the least, trashy workout spaces are a mild annoyance.
 At the worst, sweat accelerates corrosion and can cause unexpected and dangerous equipment failure.
 Ripping off cranks and snapping handlebars should only be a figure of speech.

-Update Apps (And Maybe Hardware)
+4. Update Apps (And Maybe Hardware)

 Unless you’re running the low tech notebook ‘n Timex training plan, your preferred apps have probably pushed an update or five since last winter.
 It’s good practice to give your setup a test ride after the update.
-Warming up for your virtual crit start isn’t the time to find out that your creaky old trainer computer is only wheezing out 1 frame per second.
+Warming up for your virtual crit start isn’t the time to find out that your creaky old trainer computer is only wheezing out one frame per second.

-Buy a Strength and Conditioning Plan
+5. Buy a Strength and Conditioning Plan

 While a lot of training will make your primary muscles strong, the secondary support musculature just doesn’t get nearly the same workout from basic bike time.
 If you’re serious about racing, maybe set aside time to lift a weight or two to keep your body on the right side of joint injury.

-Invest in a Fan (or Two)
+6. Invest in a Fan (or Two)

-Keep It a Sacred Space
+7. Keep It a Sacred Space

 In both time and physical location, your indoor training needs to be contained and maintained.
-If you can set aside a garage stall, balcony, shed, or spare bedroom dedicated to training, the physical location can amplify the purpose and prevent intrusion into your other living and working spaces.
+If you can set aside a garage stall, balcony, shed, or spare bedroom for training, that physical location can amplify the purpose and prevent intrusion into your other living and working spaces.
 Same with training time.
 Train when prescribed and rest when prescribed.
 Easy access to indoor training means it’s that much easier to overdo it.
 Burnout and overtraining start with “just a little bit more.”
 Keep that time and space sacred and that treadmill will never become the dreadmill.

-Indoor Racing Special Considerations
+8. Indoor Racing Special Considerations

 Racing indoors requires extra emphasis on cleaning, maintenance, and cooling.
 Depending on your racing category, consider portable AC units.
 Cooling is one place where equipment doping isn’t frowned upon.
 And take extra precautions securing your setup to the ground.
 A sandbag or two can be the difference between finishing the sprint and an unplanned meeting with the ground.

-Treat Yo’ Self
+9. Treat Yo’ Self